RAAC at the University of Edinburgh

 What has the University done about it so far?

 In 2018/19 the Estates Department carried out surveys of all of our buildings to identify and record the locations of RAAC panels.
 Estates engaged structural engineers to assess the condition of any RAAC panel in line with guidance from the Institution of Structural Engineers (IStructE).
-The UK Government, Department of Education (DfE) guidance published in December 2022 provided good practical guidance on the identification, risk assessment and management process for RAAC panels.
+The UK Government, Department for Education (DfE) guidance published in December 2022 provided good practical guidance on the identification, risk assessment and management process for RAAC panels.
 In the absence of sector specific guidance, we have used the DfE guidance as proportionate and relevant to our Estate.
 In order to determine a local understanding of the specific issues on our Estate, a programme of assessment for our buildings was being developed at the time of the most recent DfE publication.

 What has changed?